WarrenDavies/textjenerator/README.md

 You can also do these steps separately if you want to keep the model in memory.
 In this case you can pass a new config, typically this will be to include the cumulative chat history, but you could also change other settings on the fly e.g.:

 * Reduce temperature for a coding question
-* Increase temperature for a cretive writing request
+* Increase temperature for a creative writing request
 * Increase max_tokens_per_response if you expect a longer reply

 ```py